 If you want a miracle that is better than any drug, work to make life better.

-With those words, the AIDS Hospice Foundation celebrated the start of construction on Los Angeles County's first publicly funded facility to care for AIDS patients in their final days before death.
+With those words, the Los Angeles AIDS Hospice Foundation on Friday celebrated the start of construction on Los Angeles County's first publicly funded facility to care for AIDS patients in their final days.

-Renovation of the building is scheduled to begin soon and will be completed in July or August, said foundation President Michael Weinstein.
+Renovation of the building is scheduled to begin next week and to be completed in July or August, Michael Weinstein, president of the foundation, said.

-The City of West Hollywood has become the third public agency contributing to the project.
+On Tuesday, the city of West Hollywood became the third public agency contributing to the project.
 The West Hollywood City Council voted to give the foundation $22,500 to pay 15% of the annual costs for three patients, Weinstein said.

-The council also voted to give Barlow Hospital $50,000 to recondition two idle cottages on the hospital property.
-Weinstein said those would be used for residential care of ambulatory AIDS patients.
+The council also voted to give the foundation $50,000 to recondition three idle cottages on the hospital property.
+Weinstein said those will be used for residential care of ambulatory AIDS patients.

 The hospice's $400,000-to-$500,000 construction and $1.2-million annual operating costs will be financed with a package of public and private contributions and patients' insurance benefits.

-Los Angeles County has committed $400,000 to the project from a $2-million AIDS hospice package approved by the Board of Supervisors.
+Los Angeles County has committed $400,000 to the project from a $2-million AIDS hospice package approved by the Board of Supervisors early in March.